klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.setApprovalForAll(to, approved [, sendParam])
 ```
-Sets or unsets the approval of a given operator.
-An operator is allowed to transfer all tokens of the sender on their behalf.
+Approve the given operator, or revoke the approval, to transfer all tokens of the owner.

 Note that the setApprovalForAll method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.